manav2109/affle-haversine-solution/readme.md

-# 🍽️ Restaurant Lookup Engine
+# 🍽️ Restaurant Lookup Service

 A scalable and efficient system to find open and nearby restaurants for large sets of user locations using Haversine distance and time-aware logic.